ceph/ceph/doc/rados/operations/cache-tiering.rst

 ===============
  Cache Tiering
 ===============

 .. warning:: Cache tiering has been deprecated in the Reef release as it
              has lacked a maintainer for a very long time.
 This does not mean it will be certainly removed, but we may choose to remove it without much further notice.

-.. note:: Cache tiering is deprecated in Reef.

 A cache tier provides Ceph Clients with better I/O performance for a subset of the data stored in a backing storage tier.
 Cache tiering involves creating a